 The Company assembles IMAX System projectors at its facility in Mississauga, Ontario, Canada (near Toronto).
 With a few exceptions, the Company develops and designs all of the key elements of the proprietary technology involved in this component.
 The fabrication of a majority of parts and sub-assemblies is subcontracted to a group of carefully pre-qualified third-party suppliers.
 Manufacture and supply contracts are signed for the delivery of the component on an order-by-order basis.
 The Company believes its significant suppliers will continue to supply quality products in quantities sufficient to satisfy its needs.
 The Company inspects all parts and sub-assemblies, completes the final assembly, and then subjects the projector to comprehensive testing individually and as a system prior to shipment.
-Historically, these projectors, including both IMAX Laser Systems and IMAX Xenon Systems, have had reliability rates based on scheduled shows of approximately 99%.
+Historically, these projectors have had reliability rates based on scheduled shows of approximately 99%.